 Romania's work week runs from Monday-Friday with most business occurring between 9:00am-6:00pm.
 While hours vary by store size and location, most shops are open weekdays from 9:00am-8:00pm and Saturdays from 9:00am-1:00pm.
-Many stores close or have reduced hours on Sundays, although major shopping centers are typically open every day, often for longer hours (Photo: A restaurant on a side street in Braşov).
+Many stores close or have reduced hours on Sundays, although major shopping centers are typically open every day, often for longer hours.

 Most banks are open Monday-Friday from 9:00am-5:00pm with reduced hours on Saturdays.
 Post offices typically open Monday-Friday from 7:00am-8:00pm and from 8:00am-12:00pm on Saturdays.
 Some banks, post offices, and shops stay open later in urban centers than in rural areas.
-While most businesses close on public holidays, some large stores and longer hours.
-While Romanian labor laws provide comprehensive regulations to protect workers, enforcement is sporadic and violations frequently occur.
-In addition to paid public holidays, Romanians receive 21 days of annual paid leave (Photo: A woman rakes hay).
+While most businesses close on public holidays, some large stores and supermarkets in urban areas remain open.

+Working Conditions:

-Working Conditions: The standard workweek is 40 hours with up to 8 hours paid overtime, although some sectors such as agriculture often require
+The standard workweek is 40 hours with up to 8 hours paid overtime, although some sectors such as agriculture often require longer hours.